The current arrangement

 The central hub comprises a bus station with 11 bays, and another 15 dispersed around the surrounding streets in six locations.
 (The bus stop on Emmanuel Rd is included because it is the most central stop for the Busway A service; the ones on Parkside are used by the X5 Oxford–Cambridge and National Express intercity services.)
 Interchanging can involve a walk of up to 600m and crossing roads without designated, let alone controlled, crossing points.
 There is no central information point and no signage to guide people to the right stop.

-Many buses are routed to and from the central hub via narrow streets, bounded by historic buildings, including Magdalene College (started in the 15th century), Round Church (started in the 12th century), St Botolph’s Church (started in 14th century), Queens’ College Old Hall (started in 15th century) and Christ’s College (started in 15th century).
+Many buses are routed to and from the central hub via narrow streets, bounded by historic buildings, including Magdalene College (started in the 15th century), Round Church (started in the 12th century), St Botolph’s Church (started in the 14th century), Queens’ College Old Hall (started in the 15th century) and Christ’s College (started in the 15th century).

 Buses sweep over pavements at corners, obstructing pedestrians and making them – especially those with impaired vision – feel unsafe.
 In several locations, people cycling have to wait or get on the pavement to let an oncoming bus pass.
 Pollutants (especially particulates and nitrogen oxides) build up in narrow streets, exposing people to dangerously unhealthy concentrations.
 The weight and vibrations caused by 15 tonne buses damage the roads and surrounding buildings.

 Future growth in population, mainly in settlements beyond the green belt, and in employment sites around the city will require a large expansion in the frequency and coverage of bus services into the city – potentially tripling inside ten years.
 The current bus hub has little capacity to absorb that growth, and more buses in the city centre would further degrade people’s experience of walking and cycling in the city.